Seychelles Travel Tips

 Top Things to See and Do

-- Nature Seychelles – Just 2km southwest of Praslin, on Cousin Island, resides this great little reserve.
-There is a bird population here that exceeds 300,000, on an island that is roughly 1km in diameter.
+- Nature Seychelles – Just two kilometers southwest of Praslin, on Cousin Island, lies this great little reserve.
+There is a bird population here that exceeds 300,000, on an island that is roughly one kilometer in diameter.
 It’s awesome to walk through the thick forest here and check out all the different species.

-- Do nothing on the beach – The beaches here are uncrowded, untouched, and void of any structures.
+- Do Nothing on the Beach – The beaches here are uncrowded, untouched, and void of any structures.
 They are beach heaven.
-The water is clear and bathtub warm so it’s always a great place to go swimming or snorkeling.
-The hike from Beau Vallon, along the coastline to Anse Major is awesome; it only takes about 2 hours and the beach at the end is magnificent and deserted.
+The water is clear and bathtub-warm so it’s always a great place to go swimming or snorkeling.
+The hike from Beau Vallon, along the coastline to Anse Major is awesome; it only takes about two hours and the beach at the end is magnificent and deserted.

-- Watersports – The Indian Ocean is known for warm water and it is popular among water sports enthusiasts.
+- Do Some Watersports – The Indian Ocean is known for warm water and it is popular among watersports enthusiasts.
 Try anything from windsurfing and fishing to snorkeling or SCUBA diving.
-There are even glass bottom boat tours available.
+There are even glass-bottom boat tours available.

-- Dine – The food in Seychelles is delicious and you will find an abundant amount of food here.
-Seafood, coconut, and curry are among some of the main ingredients you will feast on.
+- Dine – The food in Seychelles is delicious and you will find an abundance of food here.
+Seafood, coconut, and curry are among some of the main ingredients on which you will feast.
 Coco Rogue is considered a ‘secret spot’ by locals and offers some of the best food around.
 Bonbon Plume, Tante Mimi, and Café Ognibar are also popular places to go.

 - Visit L’Union Estate – Back when coconut farming was the main industry on La Digue, this was the center of production.
 Just south of La Passe, this estate is now run as a sort of informal ‘theme park’.
 There are some interesting demonstrations to see and you can explore the Old Plantation House, the colonial-era graveyard, and the boatyard.
 There is even a pen housing giant tortoises.